Coordinating a team of writers and editors numbering between 30 and 100 people can be made easier with a consistent process.

 - Read the article for grammar, punctuation, logic and technical errors.
 Check the spelling of proper nouns.
 Make sure everything is in AP style as per the Writer’s Guidebook.
 Try to declutter sentences and combine similar ideas to make more salient points.

-IMPORTANT: If there are major issues with the article structure, logical flow, accuracy, etc. please email [email protected] detailing your concerns.
+IMPORTANT: If there are major issues with the article structure, logical flow, accuracy, etc. please email [email protected].

 - Identify or create 3-5 subheadings within the article, and format them using the H4 heading tag.
 For list articles, only one subheading is needed before the list begins.
 Do not use bolding.

 - After you’ve made the changes, check the article in Preview mode.
 Once you are confident with your very first attempt at editing, append the title of the post with “YOUR NAME Practice Edit: Article title” and save it as “Not Ready.”
-Once you meet with your manager and receive approval to begin editing on your own, you’ll save your articles as “To Be Scheduled.”
+Once you meet with your manager and receive approval to begin editing on your own, you’ll save your articles as “Edit 1 Complete.”

 Get Grammarly to highlight common errors throughout the content.
 Be aware that some of its suggestions will not necessarily be AP style — stay sharp!